 The condo project stalled in 2008 due to the nationwide crisis in economic conditions, which caused new building projects to be put on hold.
 The pause in the development project gave Wedgwood community activists time to examine options and explore City of Seattle resources for addressing the issues.

-Ultimately Wedgwood benefited from the protest of the “condo crisis” project of 2007, because it stimulated involvement in the community council’s land use planning process, beginning with the writing of a Vision Plan for Wedgwood.
+Ultimately Wedgwood benefited from the protest of the “condo crisis” project of 2007, because it stimulated involvement in the community’s land use planning process, beginning with the writing of a Vision Plan for Wedgwood.